azaa1/k8s-cluster-terraform-aws/prod/README.md

-# Creating Cluster on Dev Environment
+# Creating Cluster on Prod Environment
 <!--- -->

 #### STEP 1 : Change the following files based on your configurations.